kocabey/Ball-Detection-Simulator/README.md

 # Ball Detection Simulator

 An OpenSimplex based randomized simulator that aims to generate realistic looking robotic sensory imagery.
-This simulator was used to train a neural network for MASLAB 2018 Robotics Competition.
+This simulator was used to train a neural network for the MASLAB 2018 Robotics Competition.
 <br><br><br>

 <p align="center">